 In 1999, ISO/IEC Guide 25 was revised and became the international standard ISO/IEC 17025.
-This 2003 edition of NIST Handbook 143 incorporates revisions to the procedures and general requirements of the NIST Weights and Measures Division (WMD) Measurement Assurance Program for State Laboratory Recognition.
+The 2003 edition of NIST Handbook 143 incorporated revisions to the procedures and general requirements of the NIST Weights and Measures Division (WMD) Measurement Assurance Program for State Laboratory Recognition.
 The WMD procedures were revised to ensure continued consistency with international standards and guidelines, specifically those currently found in ISO/IEC 17025:1999, General requirements for the competence of testing and calibration laboratories.

-The requirements in Sections 4 and 5 of this edition are nearly identical to those found in clauses 4 and 5 of ISO/IEC 17025:1999.
+In 2003, the requirements in Sections 4 and 5 of that edition were updated to contain clauses 4 and 5 of ISO/IEC 17025:1999.
 They must be met in order for a laboratory to be Recognized as competent to carry out tests and/or calibrations.
-Major changes from the previous edition of the handbook include the following:
+Major changes in 2003 included:

-- In Section 4, Management requirements, there are additional or changed requirements in the areas of document control; requests, tenders, and contracts; purchasing; non-conforming work; corrective action; preventive action; and records.
-These additions and changes incorporate and/or are consistent with ISO 9001:1994 requirements.
-A new clause, Service to the client, prescribes cooperation with clients and provides guidance on such cooperation. - In Section 5, Technical requirements, the requirements are described in greater detail, but most concepts are not "new" for accredited laboratories.
-There is continued reference to client needs and greater emphasis and/or more detailed requirements on method validation; estimation of measurement uncertainty/traceability for testing laboratories; and provision for inclusion of interpretations and opinions on test reports.
-A sampling plan will be required where methods or specifications do not specify sampling procedures.
+- In Section 4, Management requirements, there were additional or changed requirements in the areas of document control; requests, tenders, and contracts; purchasing; non-conforming work; corrective action; preventive action; and records.
+Those additions and changes incorporated changes that were consistent with ISO 9001:1994 requirements.
+A new clause, Service to the customer, prescribed cooperation with customers and provided guidance on such cooperation. - In Section 5, Technical requirements, the requirements were described in greater detail, but most concepts were not "new" for accredited laboratories.
+There was continued reference to customer needs and greater emphasis and/or more detailed requirements on method validation; estimation of measurement uncertainty/traceability for testing laboratories; and provision for inclusion of interpretations and opinions on test reports.
+A sampling plan was to be required where methods or specifications did not specify sampling procedures.